 Highlights of Mr. Mena’s 2019-20 season include his debut with the City of Birmingham Symphony, as well as return visits to the symphonies of Chicago, Montreal and Pittsburgh.

-Mr. Thibaudet expresses his passion for education and fostering young musical talent as the first-ever Artist-in-Residence at the Colburn School in Los Angeles, where he makes his home.
-The school has extended the residency for an additional three years and has announced the Jean-Yves Thibaudet Scholarships to provide aid for Music Academy students, whom Mr. Thibaudet will select for the merit-based awards, regardless of their instrument choice.
+Mr. Thibaudet has a lifelong passion for education and fostering young musical talent.
+He is the first-ever Artist-in-Residence at the Colburn School in Los Angeles, where he makes his home.
+In 2017 the school announced the Jean-Yves Thibaudet Scholarships, funded by members of Colburn’s donor community, to provide aid for Music Academy students, whom Mr. Thibaudet will select for the merit-based awards, regardless of their instrument choice.

-Mr. Thibaudet’s recording catalog has received two Grammy Award nominations, the German Record Critics’ Awards, the Diapason d’Or, the Choc du Monde de la Musique, the Edison Prize and Gramophone awards.
-In 2017 he released to great acclaim Bernstein's Age of Anxiety with the Baltimore Symphony and Marin Alsop, with whom he previously recorded Gershwin, featuring big jazz band orchestrations of Rhapsody in Blue, Variations on “I Got Rhythm” and the Concerto in F. In 2016, on the 150th anniversary of Erik Satie's birth, Decca released a box set of Satie's complete solo piano music performed by Mr. Thibaudet – one of the foremost champions of the composer's works.
+Mr. Thibaudet’s recording catalogue has received two Grammy Award nominations, the Preis der Deutschen Schallplattenkritik, the Diapason d’Or, the Choc du Monde de la Musique, the Edison Prize and Gramophone awards.
+In 2017 he released to great acclaim Bernstein's Age of Anxiety with the Baltimore Symphony Orchestra and Marin Alsop, with whom he previously recorded Gershwin, featuring big band jazz orchestrations of Rhapsody in Blue, the Concerto in F and the original version of Variations on “I Got Rhythm.”
+In 2016, on the 150th anniversary of Erik Satie's birth, Decca released a box set of Satie's complete solo piano music performed by Mr. Thibaudet—one of the foremost champions of the composer's works.
 On his Grammy Award-nominated recording Saint-Saëns, Piano Concerti Nos.
-2 & 5, released in 2007, he is joined by Charles Dutoit and Orchestre de la Suisse Romande.
-Mr. Thibaudet's Aria–Opera Without Words, which was released the same year, features aria transcriptions, some of which are his own.
-His other recordings include the jazz albums Reflections on Duke: Jean-Yves Thibaudet Plays the Music of Duke Ellington and Conversations with Bill Evans.
+2&5, released in 2007, he is joined by the Orchestre de la Suisse Romande.
+Mr. Thibaudet's Aria–Opera Without Words, which was released the same year, features aria transcriptions, some of which are Mr. Thibaudet's own.
+His other recordings include the jazz albums Reflections on Duke: Jean-Yves Thibaudet Plays the Music of Duke Ellington and Conversations With Bill Evans.